 Using each line transect walk as a level of replication, we calculated species abundance (A), richness (S), turnover (T), and evenness (J) using the R Vegan Package (Oksanen et al. 2019).
 Additionally, we calculated Simpson’s Diversity Index (D) and Shannon’s Diversity Index (H) to encourage transparency on the influence of evenness or richness respectively.
-Using these different metrics for community structure, we created linear regression models to determine differences in community structure in spring and summer, excluding species richness, for which we performed a general loglinear model (due to the non-normal, poisson distribution of species richness through both seasons).
+Using these different metrics for community structure, we created linear regression models to determine differences in community structure in spring and summer, excluding species richness.
+We used a general loglinear model (due to the non-normal, poisson distribution of species richness through both seasons) (citation).
 We included each walk of a transect in the models as a random effect.
-Additionally, to determine the species variance impact on community structure, we performed a Principle Components Analysis for both spring and summer.
-We then composed two distance-based Moran’s eigenvector maps for each season as a visualization for the species’ variance.
+To assess the species variance impact on community structure, we did a principle components analysis of? for both spring and summer (Citation).
+We then composed two distance-based Moran’s eigenvector maps for each season as a visualization for the variance by species.
+GREAT

-To determine the impact of bird taxonomic diversity on the likelihood of mesohabitat use, we compared bird species abundance across different levels of mesohabitat.
-Similarly, we determined the impact of bird functional diversity on mesohabitat use.
-We also compared bird trophic guild abundance as well as bird migratory class abundance across different levels of mesohabitat.
-Because we observed birds associating with 11 different types of mesohabitat, we compressed these data into three levels (shrub, cactus, or other) and two levels (vegetation or non-vegetation).
-We conducted a One-way ANOVA across these three or two mesohabitat levels to determine if there was a difference in mesohabitat type birds most often associated with.
-We conducted this analysis both within and between seasons.

-Similarly to our mesohabitat association tests, we compared bird taxonomic diversity (represented as bird species abundance) across different behavior types as well as bird functional diversity (represented as trophic guild abundance and migratory class abundance).
-Again, because we observed 15 different ethogram-defined behaviors, we categorized behaviors into 5 broad types: active movement, inactivity, cleaning, feeding/foraging, and territorial/mating.
-We conducted a one-way ANOVA across these five behavior levels to determine if behavior types exhibited by birds significantly differed.
-Again, we conducted this analysis both within and between seasons.
-When an ANOVA model showed significant differences in these response variables, we used a Tukey Honest Significance posthoc test to determine exactly which behaviors were more or less frequently exhibited.
+HOW???
+CHECK a few paper for your first choice journal but I would just say GLMS were used to test abundance, richness, etc. by … Microhabits were simplifed to shrub, cactus, and other for all analyses and a second factor entitled vegetation also coded all observational data to vegetation or non-vegetation - HMMM - of course not independent but I think OK to do models and first test micro (shrub, open, and cacti), then test models again for veg vs non-veg - if that is what you did?
+Might not need veg versus non .
+We conducted a One-way ANOVA?? across these three or two mesohabitat levels to determine if there was a difference in mesohabitat type birds most often associated with - confusing - I assume you would do a GLM fit to poisson or count data?
+Check some examples from key papers - is there a paper very similar to yours we can check?. see above - fit a proper GLM etc. for count data, totals?, total number of species etc. with microsite, census (as 1 | census) random factor, and daily mean temp during sampling then your y’s are the above?

+GLMS were used to test etc.. like above or just state Total species diversity per day?, total functional diversity, and behavior classified into 5 categories (Append C listing all behaviors then how you grouped them up?), were test with microsite and day as factors and temp as a covariate.
+I think no one-way anovas?
+They do not seem correct to me… IF you sampled the same places through time, ONE Model.
+UNLESS each pair of transects was not in the same place each time but I think it was…

+Models

+factors

+Transect

+Census (flowering, fruiting)

+Day (1-17?)

+microsite_observed

+Covariate

+mean daily temp

+Responses

+(maybe ‘daily’) Total number of birds

+(daily) Total number of bird species

+HOWEVER, see the animals.csv I sent you - you want a species column to test if species responses to cacti, shrub, or open are species specific.

+I see your lm fits in index.html file etc.

+Not positive this is the most elegant or simplest way to go.

+I also see all your options

+Diversity ones good - a lot though

+Three levels for microhabitat and 5 for benhaviors is great.